Superannuation and tax

 Your superannuable salary is equal to your base salary plus any approved allowances.
 Any ordinary time allowances received which are not superannuable still count towards your employer meeting superannuation guarantee requirements for employer contributions to your fund.

-Superannuation guarantee requirements are determined by the Federal Government and are the minimum amount of superannuation contributions an employer must pay, currently 10% of ordinary time earnings.
+Superannuation guarantee requirements are determined by the Federal Government and are the minimum amount of superannuation contributions an employer must pay, as on or after 1 July 2023, 11% of ordinary time earnings.

 Ordinary time earnings are generally salary plus all allowances which are not reimbursing expenses and exclude any earnings (including allowances) related to overtime.
 However, overtime that is regularly rostered is included as income.